 The Board of Trustees is hereby granted full power and authority to change said principal address from one location to another.
 For the purposes of these by-laws the Board of Trustees shall be referred to herein as “the Board”.

 2.01 PURPOSE.
-The purpose of the Region is to assist each other, mutually, in the conduct, operation, and management of the respective members’ Unity centers and churches through means of conferences, consultations, prayer, and education to further the teachings of Jesus Christ as taught and interpreted by Unity, and otherwise to initiate cooperative action for the betterment of the Unity Movement in Southern California, Southern Nevada and Arizona.
+The purpose of the Region is to assist each other, mutually, in the conduct, operation, and management of the respective members’ Unity centers and churches through means of conferences, consultations, prayer, and education to further the teachings of Jesus Christ as taught and interpreted by Unity, and otherwise to initiate cooperative action for the betterment of the Unity Movement in Southern California, Southern Nevada, Arizona and in adjacent states requesting inclusion in the Southwest Unity Region.

 2.02 PROGRAM.
 In support of this purpose, there will be called a regular annual meeting of the Region at such time and place as may be decided by the Board and there will be services and programs provided.